Understanding Name Discrimination in Hiring in NJ

 A person’s name can often suggest their racial identity, among other traits, which can often lead to what is referred to as ‘name discrimination.’
 Name discrimination is a common issue that job applicants from different ethnic backgrounds or different genders tend to face during the hiring process.
 Fortunately, the New Jersey Law Against Discrimination (NJLAD), as well as Title VII of the Civil Rights Act, protects employees by prohibiting discrimination based on race, national origin, gender, and other categories.

 Name discrimination is a serious problem for potential employees that can diminish their dignity and livelihood, and something that should never be tolerated.
 This type of discrimination is illegal and can result in a lawsuit.
-From our offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including name discrimination.
+We have offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, and serve clients throughout the state in a wide range of employment discrimination matters, including name discrimination.
 Our name discrimination attorneys will provide the individual with a clear and candid evaluation of any potential claims, as well as all legal options available to you.

 Types of Name Discrimination